Abbas Rajabifard

-Abbas Rajabifard (عباس رجبیفرد; born August 23, 1966) is a Professor and the Director of the Smart and Sustainable Development and Discipline Leader of the Geomatics Department of Infrastructure Engineering in the Faculty of Engineering and IT at the University of Melbourne, Australia.
-He is also the Director of the Center for Spatial Data Infrastructures and Land Administration (CSDILA).
+Abbas Rajabifard (عباس رجبیفرد; born 23 August 1966) is an Iranian-Australian academic and Professor at the University of Melbourne.
+He is Director of Smart and Sustainable Development and Discipline Leader of the Geomatics Department within the Melbourne School of Engineering, and Director of the Centre for Spatial Data Infrastructures and Land Administration (CSDILA).

-Career History 2012-present
+Career

-Prof Rajabifard is currently the Discipline Leader of Geomatics, Department of Infrastructure Engineering, and Center Director at CSDILA, at the University of Melbourne.
-He is also the Director of Smart and Sustainable Development, and the Leader of the Infrastructure Platform, Faculty of Engineering and IT at this university.
-He was the Head of the Infrastructure Engineering Department (2012-2020).
-He is also the Director of the recently established Centre for Disaster Management and Public Safety (CDMPS) at the University of Melbourne.
-The CDMPS is focused on conducting multi-disciplinary research and training on disaster management and public safety both nationally and internationally.
+Rajabifard is Discipline Leader of Geomatics in the Department of Infrastructure Engineering and Director of CSDILA at the University of Melbourne.
+He also was Director of Smart and Sustainable Development and Leader of the Infrastructure Platform within the Faculty of Engineering and IT.
+He was Head of the Infrastructure Engineering Department from 2012 to 2020.

-He is an Advisory Board Member for the Academic Network of the United Nations Global Geospatial Information Management (UN-GGIM), and he was also the Chair of UN-GGIM for Academic Network (2016-2020).
+Rajabifard was Chair of the Academic Network of the United Nations Global Geospatial Information Management (UN-GGIM) from 2016 to 2020.